devopness/devopness/docs/cron-jobs/remove-cron-job.md

 1. Click `View` in the `Cron Jobs` card to see a list of existing `Cron Jobs`
 1. In the list of Cron Jobs, find the job you want to remove and click the `NAME` of the job
 1. On the upper-right corner of the job details view, click `REMOVE`
-1. Follow the prompts, then click `REMOVE CRON JOB`
+1. Follow the prompts then click `REMOVE CRON JOB`
 1. In the list of Cron Jobs, the recently removed `Cron Job` will be gone